Treehouse

 American Lifestyle Magazine

-Nestled among the Mercer Island trees, this project renovated and modernized a 70’s-era Black and Caldwell spec home.
-Carefully detailed modifications preserved what the family loved about their home while creating more functional and fresh spaces inside and out.
+Nestled among the Mercer Island trees, this project renovates and modernizes a 1970s Black and Caldwell spec home.
+Carefully considered interventions preserve the qualities the family valued while introducing more functional, light-filled spaces inside and out.

-Starting at the entry, new hardscaping, steel planters and angled landscape walls guide guests through the tree filled property to the front door.
-A new raised concrete porch marks the formerly hard-to-find entrance.
-A steel and wood canopy provides lighting and protection from the rain.
-Thoughtfully placed landscaping areas buffer the home and offer privacy to the spaces inside.
+The approach begins at the entry, where new hardscaping, steel planters, and angled landscape walls guide visitors through the wooded site to a once-obscured front door.
+A raised concrete porch now clearly marks the entry, while a steel and wood canopy provides shelter, lighting, and a sense of arrival.
+Layered planting creates privacy and softens the transition between house and landscape.

-Although the home’s basic form didn’t change, everything else in between did.
-For a BEFORE & AFTER comparison click here.
+Although the home’s basic form didn’t change, everything else in betw.een did.
+See below for a BEFORE & AFTER comparison.

 “Architects opened the living and dining rooms and the kitchen area and oriented each room to an exterior view, garden or deck.
 Dead areas were eliminated and room created for a new office and foyer.
 Improved light penetration and human traffic benefited indoor greenery, sparking a revival of the couple’s wedding gift coffee tree, which now produces 100 beans annually.”